alok1304/InfoSphere/README.md

 - Search Functionality: Easily search for posts, users, and topics of interest.
 - Responsive Design: Optimized for both desktop and mobile devices.
 - Profanity Filter: Added a profanity filter to automatically detect and block offensive language in tweets, ensuring a safe and respectful experience for all users.
+- Chatbot: A real-time conversational chatbot powered by GPT-3.5.

 ## Tech Stack
 - Backend: Python, Django